dogmax/ToxicTagger/README.md

 Mobs that are tagged by other players, wrong mobs or getting stuck targetting dead mobs.

 # How to use:
+Step 1: Install the addon, obviously.
+(Remove "-master" from the name")

 Make a macro like this: